EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 the same (D)TLS connection on some part of the path towards the client.
 This can happen if the resources are located behind a common gateway, or are served by the same CoAP proxy.
-An on-path attacker (not necessarily a (D)TLS endpoint such as a proxy) may e.g. deceive a client that the living room is on fire by responding with an earlier delayed response from the oven (temperatures in degree Celsius).
+An on-path attacker (not necessarily a (D)TLS endpoint such as a proxy) may e.g., deceive a client that the living room is on fire by responding with an earlier delayed response from the oven (temperatures in degree Celsius).